 Assigned Fund Balance.
 Consists of amounts that are constrained by the Board of Commissioners' intent to be used for specific purposes but are neither restricted nor committed.
-Intent is expressed by a) the Board of Trustees itself or b) a body or official to which the Board of Trustees has delegated the authority to assign amounts to be used for specific purposes.
-The Township's highest level of decision-making authority is the Board of Trustees, who is authorized to assign amounts to a specific purpose.
+Intent is expressed by a) the Township Board itself or b) a body or official to which the Township Board has delegated the authority to assign amounts to be used for specific purposes.
+The Township's highest level of decision-making authority is the Township Board, who is authorized to assign amounts to a specific purpose.